Factorization homology of topological manifolds: Homology theories for topological manifolds

-\begin{remark} There is an analogous theorem available for stratified singular manifolds proved in \cite{aft}, where embeddings preserve the stratifications.
-The previous theorems hold if the $\ot$-colimit condition is weakened to the $\ot$-sifted condition, i.e., that the monoidal structure distributes over sifted colimits.
-The result is proved in this greater generality in \cite{aft}. \end{remark}
+\begin{remark} There is an analogous theorem available for stratified spaces proved in \S2 of~\cite{aft2}, where embeddings are conically smooth and preserve the stratifications.
+The previous theorems hold if the $\ot$-presentable condition is weakened to the condition that the monoidal structure distributes over sifted colimits. \end{remark}